myersm0/werkverzeichnis/README.md

 **werkverzeichnis** (German: "catalog of works") provides human- and machine-readable data about classical compositions: catalog numbers, keys, instrumentation, movement structures, and attribution history.

 The name comes from the well-known *Bach-Werke-Verzeichnis* (catalog of Bach's works), but the scope is broader.
-Catalogs have accumulated over centuries for each composer — BWV for Bach, Köchel-Verzeichnis for Mozart, opus numbers for most Romantic composers, and dozens more.
+Catalogs have accumulated over centuries for each composer: BWV for Bach, Köchel-Verzeichnis for Mozart, opus numbers for most Romantic composers, and dozens more.
 This project aims to bring these disparate systems together under a simple, structured format.

-> [!NOTE]
-> Development on this project has come to a temporary halt due to lack of outside interest, and due to other urgent projects that have taken priority for me.
-I will likely come back to it at some point, maybe later this summer.

-## Roadmap
+## Scope and coverage
-This project is still in an early stage of development.
-By the end of 2025 the following are expected to be complete:
+Current coverage includes:
-- [x] Bach keyboard suite collections (six keyboard partitas, French & English suites)
-- [x] Bach solo string suites (cello suites, sonatas and partitas for solo violin)
-- [x] Bach Well-Tempered Clavier I & II, Goldberg Variations
+- Bach: keyboard suite collections (six keyboard partitas, French & English suites), solo string suites (cello suites, sonatas and partitas for solo violin), Well-Tempered Clavier I & II, Goldberg Variations
-- [ ] Bach complete cantatas
-- [x] Beethoven: the 32 piano sonatas
+- Beethoven: the 32 piano sonatas
-- [x] Mozart: the 19 piano sonatas
+- Mozart: the 19 piano sonatas
-- [x] Haydn complete symphonies
+- Haydn: complete symphonies
-- [x] Schubert complete piano sonatas
+- Schubert: complete piano sonatas

-Goals for the first quarter of 2026:
-- [x] extend and cross-reference with [MusicBrainz](https://musicbrainz.org) work IDs
-- [ ] local routines for automated accuracy checks and updates
-- [ ] Bach complete works
-- [ ] Beethoven complete works
-- [ ] Haydn complete works
-- [ ] Mozart complete works
-- [ ] Schubert complete works

-## Quick start
+Contributions of new compositions or corrections are welcome via pull request or issue.

 ## Quick start
 ### Install (recommended)